Skip to main content

 Tokyo has dining rooms across a wide range of formats and prices.
 Miyazawa is a lower-priced point of comparison.
 It should not be presented as the same kind of experience as Kosasa Sushi or Tokyo Nikushabuya Subin, but it offers a different kind of Tokyo option: recognized in a kissaten category and listed at a more accessible spend.

-Because only limited venue details are verified, expectations should be calibrated accordingly.
-This page does not confirm private rooms, counter service, chef-led service, a tasting menu, reservations, or walk-in policy.
-It is safer to plan around the confirmed basics and check current details before visiting.
+Expectations should be calibrated accordingly.
+Private rooms, counter service, chef-led service, a tasting menu, reservations, or walk-in policy are not confirmed.
+It is safer to plan around the basics and check current details before visiting.

 Its Tokyo location keeps it within reach of the city's broader dining circuit.
 Specific access details should be checked before visiting, particularly if you are timing the visit around another reservation or a late evening.
 Pearl's Tokyo guides can help with broader planning if you're chaining stops.